Credit Card Merchant Accounts

 i.
 Secure storage facilities include file cabinets or safes kept in locked office or secured warehouse facilities.

 ii.
 This may also require physical space to be secured via the use of employee badges, swipe card/key access and/or video camera monitoring of secure storage area.

 - Departments remain responsible for limiting access to the stored data.

 - Departments will destroy these records in a secure manner (includes advising recycling staff that data must be placed in secure bin and incinerated) and in accordance with VCU's Standards for Records Management.

-8. Treasury Reporting will provide the initial payment card acceptance training for all new departments as they are approved.
+8. Accounting will provide the initial payment card acceptance training for all new departments as they are approved.

-- Departments are responsible for advising Treasury Reporting of any changes to departmental staff to ensure security access is updated, including granting access for new staff.
+- Departments are responsible for advising Accounting of any changes to departmental staff to ensure security access is updated, including granting access for new staff.